Boston College hosts Latson and No. 25 Florida State - WTOP News

 BOTTOM LINE: No. 25 Florida State plays Boston College after Ta’Niya Latson scored 25 points in Florida State’s 86-84 win against the North Carolina Tar Heels.

 The Eagles are 9-3 on their home court.
-Boston College ranks sixth in the ACC with 15.7 assists per game led by Kaylah Ivey averaging 5.7.
+Boston College is sixth in the ACC with 15.7 assists per game led by Kaylah Ivey averaging 5.7.

-The Seminoles have gone 6-2 against ACC opponents.
-Florida State averages 91.7 points while outscoring opponents by 22.1 points per game.
+The Seminoles are 6-2 in ACC play.
+Florida State is 1-1 in games decided by 3 points or fewer.

+Boston College is shooting 41.9% from the field this season, 0.7 percentage points higher than the 41.2% Florida State allows to opponents.
+Florida State has shot at a 45.4% rate from the field this season, 1.9 percentage points higher than the 43.5% shooting opponents of Boston College have averaged.

-TOP PERFORMERS: T’Yana Todd is averaging 13.5 points for the Eagles.
-Dontavia Waggoner is averaging 14.8 points and two steals over the past 10 games.
+TOP PERFORMERS: Teya Sidberry is averaging 10.2 points, 6.1 rebounds and two steals for the Eagles.
+T’Yana Todd is averaging 2.6 made 3-pointers over the last 10 games.

-Sydney Bowles is shooting 38.4% from beyond the arc with 2.3 made 3-pointers per game for the Seminoles, while averaging 10.6 points.
-Latson is shooting 50.5% and averaging 25.6 points over the last 10 games.
+Latson is averaging 26.5 points, 4.3 assists and 2.7 steals for the Seminoles.
+Makayla Timpson is averaging 16.6 points over the last 10 games.

 LAST 10 GAMES: Eagles: 4-6, averaging 72.5 points, 31.1 rebounds, 14.5 assists, 9.6 steals and 2.2 blocks per game while shooting 39.9% from the field.
 Their opponents have averaged 73.3 points per game.